Skip to main content

 1. Installs Docker (if not present)

-2. Sets up Portainer for container management
+2. Deploys Portainer for container management

 3. Pulls the itzg/minecraft-bedrock-server image

-4. Creates server directory at /opt/minecraft-server
+4. Creates the server directory at /opt/minecraft-server

 5. Starts the container with auto-restart enabled